 For awards funded by a non-Federal sponsor, the award terms and conditions generally dictate whether an expense – direct or indirect – can be charged to a project.
 However, when a sponsor’s terms and conditions allow an expense, but NYU policies and procedures or applicable Federal, state and city laws and regulations do not, the expense cannot be incurred.
 The more restrictive requirements apply.
 Indirect costs are outlined in Section c of this policy.
 These costs cannot be charged as direct costs to federally funded projects.

 A cost is considered reasonable if the nature of the goods or services acquired or applied and the amount reflects the action that a prudent person would have taken under the circumstances prevailing at the time the decision was made to incur the cost.

-CAS and OMB Circular A-21 require the consistent application of cost accounting principles.
+CAS and the OMB Uniform Guidance require the consistent application of cost accounting principles.
 Costs incurred for the same purpose in like circumstances must be treated consistently as either direct or indirect costs.
 Where the University treats a particular type of cost as a direct cost on sponsored agreements, all costs incurred for the same purpose in like circumstances must be treated as direct costs for all activities of the institution.
 Consistent treatment of costs is necessary to avoid inappropriate charges to the Federal government.

 A cost is allowable when it is permitted under Federal Regulations (on Federal awards) or the terms of the sponsored agreement.
 Charging a cost because it was included in the budget approved by the sponsor does not necessarily make it allowable.